 The competitive position of a company is determined by assessing the following categories and criteria:

-Dominant – a rare position where a company has a monopoly or protected leadership within its market.
+A rare position where a company has a monopoly or protected leadership within its market.

 The market is typically divided, allowing each player to make money.

 However, one player may still enjoy a competitive advantage in one segment of the market.

-Tenable – most commonly describing a company occupying a niche market or in a limited geographical area.
+Most commonly describing a company occupying a niche market or in a limited geographical area.

-Weak – companies in a weak competitive position are small players in an aggressive market.
+Companies in a weak competitive position are small players in an aggressive market.

 Industry life cycle